 Rishi Kapoor Opens Up About His Battle With Cancer: 'It's Been A Difficult Time'

-A fews days back, Shakti Kapoor had revealed on a comedy show that his friend, actor Rishi Kapoor who is currently stationed in New York, recovering after undergoing cancer treatment, is "doing fine and will be coming back to India by August end."
+A fews days back, Shakti Kapoor had revealed on a comedy show that his friend, actor Rishi Kapoor who is currently stationed in New York, in recovery after undergoing cancer treatment, is, "doing fine and will be coming back to India by August end."

 Now in an interview with Mumbai Mirror, Rishi opened up about his battle with cancer.
 The actor also spoke about how his family has been supportive during these trying times.